-Southwest Research Institute will be exhibiting at the Offshore Technology Conference, booth no. 2739.
+Southwest Research Institute will be exhibiting at the Offshore Technology Conference.
 SwRI provides a multidisciplinary approach to solve difficult technical challenges for the offshore industry and offers a range of R&D, design, and testing services.
 Specialties include:

 - Ocean Engineering & Simulation